National Archives at Seattle

 Special Events and Workshops - 2014

-Let's also meet for lunch at the "brick wall", the SECOND Thursday of each month.
+Let's meet for lunch at the "brick wall", the SECOND Thursday of each month.

-Bring your lunch and your brick-wall problem and a group of archivists will meet you between 11:30 and 1:00.
+Bring your lunch and your brick-wall research problem and a group of archivists will meet you between 11:30 and 1:00 to help you solve it.
 FREE

 The National Archives holds over 12 billion federal documents from over 500 federal agencies in 38 facilities across the United States.
 Come learn where they are and what they hold.
 About 37,000 cubic feet of these documents are held in the Seattle facility.
 Come learn to analyze copies of some of the original documents, see how they are stored and retrieved, and learn how to use these documents in your own historical research.